TaylorOD/simply-jekyll/_posts/2020-09-18-5-sci-fi-books-i-enjoyed.markdown

 published: true
 ---

-## 5 Sci-Fi Books I Enjoyed - You might like them too

 I devour Sci-Fi books.
 If I had to read one genre alone for the rest of my life it would be sci-fi books.
 I love the world-building, the vastness of space, and the endless number of stories that can be told.

 In the past, I judged myself for reading fun sci-fi instead of more intellectual books.
 Phooey.
 I'll get around to Flanagan's Wake eventually.
 For now, I'll read what I like.